torque-project/momentum/README.md

 This library provides a replacement for most of the data structures found in the C++ standard library and a set of functions to work on them.
-While the data structures are not intended as a drop in replacement (since they mimic the CLojure API), the library contains a compatability layer, so that STL data structures can be used with Momentum's algorithms and vice versa.
+While the data structures are not intended as a drop in replacement (since they mimic the Clojure API), the library contains a compatability layer, so that STL data structures can be used with Momentum's algorithms and vice versa.

 The core intention of the library is to bring a set of immutable data structures